-Researching destinations for your next big vacation getaway may be part of the fun, but for LGBTQ world travelers — especially those with kids — it is also a very important step to ensuring a safe and enjoyable trip.
+Researching destinations for your next big vacation getaway may be part of the fun, but for LGBTQ world travelers — especially those with kids — it is also an important step to ensuring a safe and enjoyable trip.

 Tolerance and legal rights for the lesbian, gay, bisexual, transgender and questioning community vary dramatically throughout the world.
 Even in countries where marriage equality laws exist, LGBTQ travelers may still face discrimination and harassment or be made to feel unwelcome — some hotels or resorts in remote overseas areas, for example, may refuse bookings from same-sex couples.